Exhibitions

 How You Can Take Part

-You can become a part of the art now by completing Questionnaire, an artwork first begun in 1979 in which Denes poses questions about the most pressing issues facing humanity, inviting answers and solutions from the community.
-Denes will choose responses from current submissions, whose respondent will be invited to record their answers with Tinworks, for a sound installation that will be played onsite for the 2024 season.
+We invite you to become a part of the art by completing Questionnaire, an artwork first begun in 1979 in which Denes poses questions about the most pressing issues facing humanity, inviting answers and solutions from the community.

 Wheatfield - A Confrontation: Battery Park Landfill, Downtown Manhattan